techidaily/site-win11-tips/source/_posts/dealing-with-missing-pages-in-microsoft-store-windows.md

 3. Click the drop-down icon next to**Country and region** and choose your country name from the list.
 ![Choose Region in the Settings app](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/choose-region.jpg)

  That's it.
-You might need to restart your computer (see[how to restart a Windows PC](https://www.makeuseof.com/windows-restart-methods/) ) for the changes to take effect.
+You might need to restart your computer (see [how to restart a Windows PC](https://www.makeuseof.com/windows-restart-methods/) ) for the changes to take effect.

 ## 3\.
 Use the Built-In Windows Troubleshooter

- Microsoft is aware of issues users face regularly; that's why they offer[various troubleshooters](https://www.makeuseof.com/windows-11-troubleshooters/) that can come in handy in fixing them.
+ Microsoft is aware of issues users face regularly; that's why they offer [various troubleshooters](https://www.makeuseof.com/windows-11-troubleshooters/) that can come in handy in fixing them.
 To eliminate any kind of Microsoft Store issue, you can use the Windows Store Apps troubleshooter.

  Here's how to access and use the Windows Store Apps troubleshooter: